motion/orbit/projects/blog/src/pages/update-one/index.md

   <img class="icon" src="./icons/slack.svg" />
 </div>

+#### App Store

-We can't predict what apps and views will be most useful for any one person or company though.
-As we finish each of the above mentioned parts, along with our interface kit, we are aiming towards opening up an App Store early next year.
+We can't predict what apps and views will be most useful for any one person or company, though.
+As we finish each of the above mentioned parts, along with our interface kit, we're going to release the App Store (hopefully early next year).

-You'll have full access to the Language and Context APIs, our UI Kit, and importantly, a built in live-editing environment with a one-click, decentralized distribution.
+You'll have full access to the Language and Context APIs, our UI Kit, People, and importantly, a built in live-editing environment that lets you one-click decentralized deploy it with no infrastructure required.

 ### Going forward